 Although the voices are imaginary, the Nagovisi people are not.
 They live in West-central Bougainville Island, in the Southwestern Pacific.
 Bougainville is ethnically and culturally part of the Solomon Islands, but has been politically a part of Papua New Guinea since that country’s independence in 1975.
 Before that, it was Australia’s colonial possession (the Territory of Papua New Guinea) and before that, Germany’s.
+In 2019, Bougainvilleans will vote on whether to remain part of PNG, or become independent.

 Foreign-owned plantations were in place before World War I, as were foreign missionaries — overwhelmingly Roman Catholics of the Marist Order.
 Japanese, Americans, and Australians fought on Bougainville during World War II.